 The purpose of the Basis of Design is to summarize the structural design criteria that has been used during the design.
 That information includes the AtoN manager’s initial functional and operational requirements.
 Table 1 contains typical information that a designer requires from the AtoN manager to complete the Basis for Design.
 Please note the table is not exhaustive and there may be other parameters to be considered.
 If any of the criteria in the table or requested by the designer are uncertain, AtoN managers could seek information from the following sources:

+Design output documents of previous projects undertaken by the organization.

 Their organization’s strategic investment and maintenance plans and policies regarding, for example, typical design life requirements or annual exceedance probability (AEP) value (see section 6.2.12 for AEP).

 Professional peers in other AtoN authorities may be able to provide information on similar projects (extreme caution should be taken not to purely copy the same figures for another design without justification or understanding about why the values or sources were used and if they are appropriate).